Rabbi Noah Chertkoff, Senior Rabbi

 Rabbi Ronald Shapiro, D.D., Rabbi Emeritus

-Rabbi Ronald Michael Shapiro, D.D., has served as the Senior Rabbi at Congregation Shalom, Milwaukee, Wisconsin since 1980.
+Rabbi Ronald Michael Shapiro, D.D., served as the Senior Rabbi at Congregation Shalom, Milwaukee, Wisconsin from 1980 - 2015.
 Rabbi Shapiro arrived in Milwaukee in 1978, in order to serve as Congregation Shalom's Associate Rabbi, until his election to the position of Senior Rabbi in 1980.
 He was born in Minneapolis, Minnesota, and attended the University of Minnesota, receiving his B.A. degree in 1969.
 He then attended the Hebrew Union College/Jewish Institute of Religion, in Cincinnati, Ohio, where he received a Master of Arts degree in Hebrew Letters.
 He was ordained a rabbi in 1974.
 Rabbi Shapiro served Temple B'rith Kodesh in Rochester, NY, prior to his arrival in Milwaukee in 1978.
 Rabbi Shapiro served as past-president of the Midwest Association of Reform Rabbis, and served on the Executive Board of the Central Conference of American Rabbis.
 He served as the president of the Wisconsin Council of Rabbis, a board member of the Interfaith Conference of Milwaukee.
 As a member of the Rabbinic Cabinet of the United Jewish Appeal, Rabbi Shapiro traveled internationally in order to bring solace and learning to Jews who lived in countries where they we were the unfortunate recipients of persecution and discrimination.
 He traveled to the former Soviet Union in order to meet with " Refuseniks" where he taught Judaism, conducted life-cycles events, and brought a spirit of hope to those Jews who found themselves in difficult straits due to the oppression they suffered.
 Rabbi Shapiro has been actively involved in interfaith activities.
 He is the past co-chair of the Catholic/Jewish Conference and serves as the co-chair of the Rabbi/Priest Dialogue, and the Richard Lux Center of Jewish Studies at Sacred Heart Seminary in Milwaukee, Wisconsin.
 In addition, Rabbi Shapiro has taught classes in Judaism for twenty-eight years at Cardinal Stritch University in Milwaukee, Wisconsin.

 Within the congregation, Rabbi Shapiro has officiated at thousands of life-cycle events, taught numerous classes, developed small fellowship groups, created an ambiance of pastoral care, and inculcated a spirit of performing deeds of social justice and interfaith activities within the greater community.
 He was offered the the honor of receiving the Frank Zeidler Award, for his leadership in social justice and interfaith relations by The Interfaith Conference of Greater Milwaukee in 2014.
 He received the 1997 Human Relations Award from the National Conference of Christians and Jews; and he received the Community Partner Award from Jewish Family Services in 2009.